-I think Bigfoot lives in my backyard.
-That may sound like the strangest thing you’ve ever heard, but if it’s not Bigfoot it’s something incredibly big, ugly, and dangerous that’s back there.
+Another repurposed article that I feel needs to be shared.
+Sometimes I think Bigfoot lives in my backyard.
+Well, maybe in the woods that’s behind my backyard.
+That might sound like the strangest thing you’ve ever heard, but if it’s not Bigfoot it’s something incredibly big, ugly, and dangerous that’s back there.
 It’s one of the reasons I hate the backyard.

-When my wife and I were looking at houses back in 2000, we saw a lot of houses that just didn’t quite work out for us.
+When we were looking at houses back in 2000, we saw a lot of houses that didn’t quite work out for us.
 Some had one beautiful room and that would be it; others would have one floor that was immaculate but another floor that looked like squatters had taken over.
 We did see a couple houses that were pretty nice, but we just couldn’t pull the trigger.

 When we saw the house in person, we thought it was pretty neat.
 It’s a ranch style house, something I’d never thought about ever living in, but it had this look that we liked.
-It had been on the market for a long time, and the price had been reduced, and my wife and I being kind of green when it came to houses thought that we were getting a steal.
+It had been on the market for a long time, the price had been reduced, and being kind of green when it came to houses, thought that we were getting a steal.

-It took us two months to move into this house because we still had two months remaining on the lease for our apartment.
-It also gave us time to move things over a little bit at a time and to take our time in painting the place.
+It took us two months to move into the house because we still had two months remaining on the lease for our apartment.
+It gave us time to move things over a little bit at a time and to take our time in painting the place.

-During those two months I learned that I did not want to be outside at night when it was warm.
-I say that because I saw some of the largest and strangest bugs I had seen in probably more than 20 years of my life, and I saw those things briefly at the State Fair.
-I say briefly because I don’t like bugs; actually, I have a great fear of bugs of any size, so seeing large ones really didn’t enchant me all that much.
+During those two months I learned that I didn’t want to be outside at night when it was warm.
+I say that because I saw some of the largest and strangest bugs I’d ever seen in probably more than 20 years of my life, and I saw those things briefly at the State Fair.
+I say briefly because I don’t like bugs; actually, I have a great fear of bugs of any size, so seeing large ones didn’t enchant me all that much.

 Still, the house was coming along fine and we were pleased as punch (whatever that phrase actually means) to finally move in.
 I was overjoyed because I never thought I would own a home.
 We moved in on a Saturday, and got acclimated to the house pretty quickly.

-The first Friday evening in the house my wife happened to be working a second job, so she wasn’t coming home until really late.
+The first Friday evening in the house my ex happened to be working a second job, so she wasn’t coming home until really late.
 I was sitting at the desk of what became my office when I heard a noise in the backyard, as it happens to face the woods out back.
-Oh, I neglected to mention that we have woods behind the house.
-I would call it a forest but my wife would say my words were overkill.
-In the middle of the woods somewhere is a swamp and a stream of some kind; we’ll come back to that.
+I neglected to mention that there’s woods behind the house.
+I would call it a forest but that’s a bit hyperbolic.
+In the middle of the woods is a swamp and a stream of some kind; we’ll come back to that.

 The noise.
 I swear to this day that it was some kind of loud, dangerously threatening growl.
 I don’t know what kind of growl, but I know it wasn’t a dog.
-I also know it was kind of loud, and it sounded like it was close to the house, and I didn’t like it.
+I also know it was kind of loud, and it sounded like it was close to the house, and I didn’t like that one bit.

 I probably didn’t do what any other man would’ve done, based on the few scary movies I’ve seen, because my sense of self-preservation kicked in.
 I got up from my desk without looking out my window, walked across the way into the master bedroom, closed the door, and sat down on the bed.
 I took a quick look at my window in the bedroom to make sure the curtain was closed, which it was, and I just sat on the bed for a bit.
 I didn’t turn the TV on because I wanted to make sure I could hear the glass breaking if Bigfoot happened to come through the window.